JetBrains/kotlin-web-site/pages/docs/tutorials/javascript/dev-server-continuous-compilation.md

 ![Editing run configurations in IntelliJ IDEA]({{ url_for('tutorial_img', filename='javascript/dev-server-continuous-compilation/edit-configurations.png')}})

-Enabling continuous mode via the "Run/Debug Configurations" dialog is as easy as adding the `--continuous` flag to the arguments for the run configuration:
+Enabling continuous mode via the __Run/Debug Configurations__ dialog is as easy as adding the `--continuous` flag to the arguments for the run configuration:

 ![Adding the continuous flag to a run configuration in IntelliJ IDEA]({{ url_for('tutorial_img', filename='javascript/dev-server-continuous-compilation/run-debug-configurations.png')}})